Transferring a pension scheme

 Calculation of the Cash Equivalent Transfer Value (CETV)

-For Defined Benefit schemes the calculation of the cash transfer sum is set out in The Occupational Pension Schemes (Transfer Values) Regulations 1996.
+For Defined Benefit schemes the calculation of the cash transfer sum was initially set out in The Occupational Pension Schemes (Transfer Values) Regulations 1996.

 Deductions can then be made.
 The transfer regulations should mean that there is not much variation in transfer values.
 However, there is still scope within the regulations to allow a variation which could mean that there is a range of different transfer values for the same set of benefits.
-The four main reasons for variation are;
+Some reasons for variation are;

-- assumed discounting rate - this is the interest rate used to discount future benefits into current money;
+- discounting rate - this is the assumed interest rate used to discount future benefits into current monetary terms;

-- underfunding - a scheme insufficiency report has to be prepared by an actuary; and
+- underfunding – the trustees may reduce transfer values if the scheme is underfunded, to allow this a "scheme insufficiency report" has to be prepared by an actuary; and

 Reasonable administrative costs may also be deducted.
 The amount can also be reduced as a result of a criminal, negligent or fraudulent act or omission.
 The sum left is the cash equivalent.